This post is also available in: Français

 - Bake about 10 minutes or until the filling is set.

 - Remove from oven and place on a wire rack to cool completely before to put in the fridge at least 2 hours or overnight.

 - When the filling of your pie is cold, put the bowl and the whisk in the freezer for 15 minutes to chill.

 To make the whipped cream topping:

-- Whip the heavy whipped cream with the sugar until stiff peaks form (do not overbeat).
-Spread the chantilly evenly over your pie or use a piping bag.
+- Whip the heavy whipping cream with the sugar until stiff peaks form (do not overbeat).
+Spread the Chantilly cream evenly over your pie or use a piping bag.
 You can serve the pie directly like this or put it back in the fridge for at least 2 hours so that the heavy whipped cream sets.

 - Be careful when you cut the pie; the crust is a little fragile and can fall apart.
 I recommend cutting with a small knife and cleaning your knife after every cut.